Mission and History

 City Slicker Farms organizes low-income communities to achieve equal access to fresh, healthy, organic food through the following programs:

 All our work relies upon education, empowerment, and building solidarity.
 We know that the skills, knowledge, and ability to do this work exist among the people we serve.
 Our programs start by investing in individuals through education and training.
 Then we provide them with the essential tools, resources, and ongoing support to become food self-sufficient.
-In the process we restore our neighborhoods through environmental stewardship and community greening.
+In the process, we restore our neighborhoods through community building and environmental stewardship.

 When City Slicker Farms was founded, there was nowhere in West Oakland to buy fresh, healthy food.
 The community’s health and well-being was suffering tremendously because of an absence of nutritious food coupled with pollution, poverty, and a lack of contact with nature.
 In 2001 a group of West Oakland community members decided they would help by growing healthy food right in their own neighborhood.
 There were plenty of vacant lots in the area and nowhere to buy fresh produce, so growing food in unused spaces was a natural fit.
 One of the neighbors, Willow Rosenthal, donated the use of a plot of land for the first City Slicker Farms garden on Center Street.
 The founding farmers were intent on maximizing food production at the Center Street Farm, so they formed committees, such as the “compost committee” and the “chicken committee” to make sure the work was done properly.
 City Slicker Farms was entirely a volunteer effort at first, and whatever produce wasn’t taken home by the farmers was put out for anyone to take for free.
 Most people, though, didn’t want to take it for free.
 They wanted to honor the labor of the farmers and honor their own ability to contribute, and so began the weekly Center Street Farm Stand.
 Willow Rosenthal became the organization’s first Director, and the founding farmers became an advisory board.